codatio/codat-docs/docs/auth-flow/customize/set-up-redirects.md

 :::note Availability of reserved query parameters
 At present, the `data.company.companyName` is only supported for the following integrations:
-**accounting**: Dynamics 3655 Business Central, NetSuite, QuickBooks Online, Sage Intacct and Xero.
+- **Accounting**: Dynamics 365 Business Central, NetSuite, QuickBooks Online, Sage Intacct, and Xero.
 :::

 :::info Case sensitivity